 If you feel dehydration happening, then this is probably one of the best ways to get valuable fluids into your body ASAP.
 A small portion of snow may not seem like a lot, but when you are showing those first signs of dehydration, snow in liquid form tastes amazing!

 Though this method takes a little longer than the previous two, it’s still quite effective.
 Even if it’s a cold winter day, as long as you have plenty of sunshine, it should work.
 Start out by filling up a trash bag with snow and then place it in a spot that’s nice and toasty with direct sunlight.

 Allow it to sit there as you go about your tasks for the day and when you come back, you’ll be surprised how much drinking water you have.

-Now you might be thinking that a trash bag filled with water isn’t necessarily the easiest thing to lug around.
-And I agree with you.
-If you want to try something that’s light and portable, you could also use clear sandwich baggies or larger Ziploc bags that will be much more convenient.
+Now you might be thinking that a trash bag filled with water isn’t necessarily the easiest thing to lug around, and I agree with you.
+If you want to try something that’s light and portable, you could also use clear sandwich baggies or larger Ziploc bags that will be much more portable.